DiscordDigital/autoadmin-node/README.md

 This does not bypass the initial UAC.
 However, it allows "saving" elevation for later use, and bypasses all UAC prompts on demand.

+Possibly only works when the user is directly in the local Administrator group.\
+This is due to "schtasks /run" not working when the user is not directly in the group.
+(Access denied)

 # How to use

 Import the module from the file: